Projects & People (1985-2004)

 Partner: Department of Cranio-Maxillo-Facial Surgery, University Hospital Zurich

-Sailer, T. Warnke, U. Longerich, A. Zimmermann
+H. Sailer, T. Warnke, U. Longerich, A. Zimmermann

 Philips Medical Systems, Best, The Nederlands